snowleopardAlexa/instagram-clone/README.md

    ```sh
    npm install
    ```
-3. Create local .env file and enter your API key there.
+3. Create the account with Firebase, create local .env file and enter your Firebase API key there.
    ```js
    const API_KEY = 'ENTER YOUR API';
    ```